jsafrane/scratch/csi-inline-volumes.md

 The difference between `CSIVolumeSource` (in-lined in a pod) and `CSIPersistentVolumeSource` (in PV) are:

 * Secrets.
 All secret references in in-line volumes can refer only to secrets in the same namespace where the corresponding pod is running.
 This is common in all other volume sources that refer to secrets, incl.
 Flex.
 * VolumeHandle in in-line volumes can have prefix.
+This prefix (Pod UID, Namespace UID or nothing) is added to the VolumeHandle before each CSI call.
+It makes sure that each pod uses a different volume ID for its ephemeral volumes.
-The prefix must be explictly set by pod author, there is no default.
+* The prefix must be explictly set by pod author, there is no default.
 *
 ## Implementation
 #### Provisioning/Deletion